kristinemlarson/gnssrefl/tests/first_drivethru.md

 *make_json_input tgho -38.8130   175.9960  385.990 -h1 2 -h2 8 -e1 5 -e2 15 -peak2noise 3.2*

 Hand edit to only look at L1, Glonass L1 (freq 101) and Glonass L2 (freq 102) and include an azimuth mask.
-[Sample here](tgho.json).
+Note: I also set a higher peak to noise than the default and I increased the required amplitude to 9.
+[Sample json here](tgho.json).

-Now let's run a couple months of data for this site to see what Lake Taupo is up to, say 9/1/2020 through 11/14/2020
+Now let's run a couple months of data for this site to see what Lake Taupo is up to, say 9/1/2020 through 11/14/2020.
+Use **ymd** to find the day of year for these dates.

-Use **ymd** to find the day of years for these dates.
+Make sure you ask for the NZ archive and the correct orbits:

 *rinex2snr tgho 2020 245 -archive nz -doy_end 319 -orb gps+glo*

-Then:
+Then analyze the data:

 *gnssir tgho 2020 245 -doy_end 319 -screenstats False*